Roweski/BaseTune/README.md

 ## Error Handling, Throttling & Retries

-The module features a robust, built-in error handling mechanism within `Invoke-IntuneGraphRequest` to ensure resilience during bulk operations and high-concurrency workloads.
+The module features a robust, built-in error handling mechanism to ensure resilience during bulk operations and high-concurrency workloads.

 ### Resilience Framework
 When making Graph API requests, the module automatically categorizes and reacts to different response behaviors: